-Richard Chenoweth is a nationally recognized architect and artist who specializes in design strategy, architecture, historical resources and visualization.
+Richard Chenoweth is a nationally recognized architect and artist with a deep interest in transit architecture, residential architecture, and historical resources.

-Besides his expertise as a transit architect, Richard excels in residential architecture, the adaptive use of historical forms and techniques, and the use of natural materials.
+Besides transit architecture, Richard enjoys residential architecture, the adaptive use of historical forms and techniques, and the use of natural materials.
 He's worked on many projects that have won awards and have been featured in magazines like Architectural Digest.
 He consults on fine art, painting, sculpture, and furniture, as well.

 Call now for residential design services or for consultation on fine furnishings or art.